 Springtime returns to Paris in March and April, bringing a wealth of events in its wake.
 There will be new exhibitions, activities for children and large-scale popular events.
 Here is our list of not-to-miss events!

 From 4 March, runners will be starting off the month on the right foot.
-Runners will be starting off the month on the right foot by assembling at the Bois de Vincennes for the Fitbit Paris half-marathon.
+Runners will be starting off the month on the right foot by assembling at the Bois de Vincennes for Harmonie Mutuelle Semi de Paris, a half-marathon.
 Nearly 40,000 people gather in the French capital to run the 21.1 km marathon.
-On 15 March, the French capital’s most iconic monument will enter the fray, hosting the Verticale de la Tour Eiffel challenge.
+On 14 March, the French capital’s most iconic monument will enter the fray, hosting the Verticale de la Tour Eiffel challenge.
 The goal is to be the fastest to climb the Eiffel Tower’s 1,665 steps.

-The month of April has its own running event, with the 42th edition of the Schneider Electric Marathon de Paris, one of the world’s top races, taking place on the 8th.
-Drawing nearly 57,000 participants each year, it is run over a 42-km stretch through some of the top Paris sights, including the Champs-Élysées, Concorde and the Eiffel Tower.
+The month of April has its own running event, on 14 April with the 43th edition of the Schneider Electric Marathon de Paris, one of the world’s top races, taking place on the 8th.
+Drawing nearly 55,000 participants in 2018, it is run over a 42-km stretch through some of the top Paris sights, including the Champs-Élysées, Concorde and the Eiffel Tower.
+In mid-April, the multi-coloured Color Run is back (date to be confirmed).
+Participants run through Paris from the Hôtel de Ville (City Hall) to Trocadéro.

 Fans of equestrian events ?

-On 23 April, vintage car fans will flock to the nave of the Grand Palais to admire the vehicles chosen to take part in the 26th edition of the Tour Auto Optic 2000 before they hit the road.
-This year, Italian brands are honoured, the opportunity to go back in time to classic models Autobianchi, De Tomaso or Osca.
+On 29 April, vintage car fans will flock to the nave of the Grand Palais to admire the vehicles chosen to take part in the 28th edition of the Tour Auto Optic 2000 before they hit the road.
+This year, British brands are honoured, the opportunity to go back in time to classic models Frazer-Nash, Fairthorpe or Jowett.

 In March/April, new exhibitions take place in art and history heritage venues in Paris.

-From 5 to 8 April, aficionados will flock to spring’s big art event: Art Paris Art Fair.
+From 4 to 7 April, aficionados will flock to spring’s big art event: Art Paris Art Fair.
 The four-day event will be held at the Grand Palais, with 140-odd galleries from 20 countries exhibiting.
 Europe is the theme of this year’s edition.
-Another very popular event is PAD Paris Art + Design at the Tuileries from 21 to 25 March.
-Contemporary art enthusiasts will also been keen to visit the Grand Marché d’art contemporain on Place de la Bastille from the end of April.
+Another very popular event is PAD Paris Art + Design at the Tuileries from 3 to 7 April.

 Another big art-related event in March is the Semaine du dessin, when many venues in Paris and Ile-de-France put the spotlight on drawing.
-Other not-to-miss events: the Salon du dessin at Palais Brongniart from 21 to 26 March, Drawing Now Paris, the contemporary drawing show, at the Carreau du Temple from 22 to 25 March, and DDESSINPARIS, to be held at Atelier Richelieu from 23 to 25 March.
+Other not-to-miss events: the Salon du dessin at Palais Brongniart from 27 March to 1 April, Drawing Now Paris, the contemporary drawing show, at the Carreau du Temple from 28 to 31 March.

 In April, there’s plenty to do in Paris with the kids during the school holidays.

-The focus is on children at Bercy Village during Kids, Let’s Play.
+The focus is on children at Bercy Village during Kids, Let’s Play (date to be confirmed).
 This day-long festival features entertaining workshops and shows and even a party just for kids.

 For more information, see our ‘Easter in Paris’ section